Ozone Connect Response Time Policy

 - Latency attributable to the API Hub, the TPP, or the broader internet

-- The time taken by the LFI to complete fraud, sanctions, and compliance screening of a payment after the API response has been returned
+- Time taken by the LFI to complete fraud, sanctions, and compliance screening of a payment after the API response has been returned

-- The time taken by the underlying payment rail to process and settle a payment (for example Aani), which is governed by the applicable scheme rules
+- Time taken by the underlying payment rail to process and settle a payment (for example Aani), governed by the applicable scheme rules

-- The time a customer spends completing authentication at the LFI — this is measured separately under the Consent Journey requirements
+- Time a customer spends completing authentication at the LFI — measured separately under the Consent Journey requirements

 - Bank Data Sharing —

-GET /accounts,GET /accounts/{accountId}/balances,GET /accounts/{accountId}/transactions,GET /accounts/{accountId}/standing-orders,GET /accounts/{accountId}/beneficiaries, and the other account-scoped reads in the bank data sharing API - Service Initiation —
+GET /accounts,GET /accounts/{accountId}/balances,GET /accounts/{accountId}/transactions,GET /accounts/{accountId}/standing-orders,GET /accounts/{accountId}/beneficiaries, and other account-scoped reads - Service Initiation —

 POST /payments,POST /payment-consents,POST /payment-consents/{consentId}/file,POST /payment-consents/{consentId}/refund,GET /payments/{paymentId} - Confirmation of Payee —